fatih/faillint/README.md

 # faillint [![](https://github.com/fatih/faillint/workflows/build/badge.svg)](https://github.com/fatih/faillint/actions)

-Faillint is a simple Go linter that fails when a specific set of import paths are used.
+Faillint is a simple Go linter that fails when a specific set of import paths or exported path's functions, constant, vars or types are used.
 It's meant to be used in CI/CD environments to catch rules you want to enforce in your projects.

 As an example, you could enforce the usage of `github.com/pkg/errors` instead of the `errors` package.
 To prevent the usage of the `errors` package, you can configure `faillint` to fail whenever someone imports the `errors` package in this case.
+To make sure `fmt.Errorf` is not used for creating errors as well, you can configure to fail on such single function of `fmt` as well.

 ![faillint](https://user-images.githubusercontent.com/438920/74105802-f7158300-4b15-11ea-8e23-16be5cd3b971.gif)